 of information and invaluable vehicle pictures for model/series

 identification ... (further Google image searches can be useful too) ...

 Also if a brake-height sensor (Load Sensing Valve or LSV) is fitted you may need to get under the vehicle to identify and/or possibly photograph the LSV type.
 This is then compared with the Dunlop info/instructions to get the right sensor version in the Dunlop kit.
 A typical schematic for 94-02 Ducato is shown above left and we offer LSV pictures of the two X230 types below.
 Apart from differences in the kits, the LSV is often adjusted on installation to maintain rear brake efficiency at the increased ride height when fully loaded.
 ABS brakes can also be an issue especially where a model range came both with and without ABS brakes.
 In some kits there are additional components supplied, in others none are needed, in some an adjustment is required, each is chosen to be correct for its particular vehicle type and specification.
-Sometimes the LSV is effectively disabled by the kit (correctly) but must not be removed just in order to satisfy MOT inspectors.
+Sometimes the LSV is effectively disabled by the kit (correctly) but do not remove it - makes for an easier MOT.